Key Takeaway

 The "Last Time" Trap

-If you have tried to lose weight before and hit a plateau that ended your journey, your brain will treat this plateau as confirmation that history is repeating itself.
+If you have tried to lose weight before and hit a plateau that ended your progress, your brain will treat this plateau as confirmation that history is repeating itself.
 Challenge this by reminding yourself that this time is different.
 You have medical support, a structured plan, and better tools.
-Past plateaus do not predict current outcomes.
+Past plateaus don't predict current outcomes.

 The "Quick Fix" Trap